Write unit test in Python

 • Get the level the user has reached in the game (it depends on the number of points).

-The only class attribute is a dictionary that stores all the details related to the user.
+The only class attribute is the profile dictionary that stores all the details related to the user.

 class User: